Parenting and Child Discipline Strategies: Raising Healthy Kids – DBMF 605

 Textbook readings and lecture presentations/notes

 Course Requirements Checklist

-Discussion boards are a collaborative learning experience.
-Therefore, the student is required to create a thread in response to the provided prompt for each forum.
-Each forum will require the student to answer questions with a minimum of 400 words based on the Reading & Study materials.
+Discussions are a collaborative learning experience.
+Therefore, the student is required to create a thread in response to the provided prompt for each discussion.
+Each discussion will require the student to answer questions with a minimum of 400 words based on the reading materials.
 The student will be required to reply to at least at least 2 classmate’s threads.
 Each thread must be at least 200 words.

 The 4-MAT Book Review system is a way of responding to readings that requires the student to interact with new ideas on several levels by writing a Summary, forming Concrete Responses, a Reflection, and a Personal Application.

 Movie Review Assignments (2)

 The Movie Review assignments provide opportunities to focus on a movie with a strong parenting/discipline theme.
 The student must interact with the movie’s content in a way that aids understanding of the impact of movies on the counseling process, including a Review, the Therapeutic Implications, and the Personal/Professional Implications of the movie.

 The student will submit a topic with a 300-word rationale including at least 3 cited sources detailing why the topic is relevant to parenting discipline strategies and the reason for his/her interest in the topic.
 Topic choices include the following:

 - Parenting Strong-willed Children